finos/legend/docs/user-journeys/curate.md

 ### Describe business concepts and how they relate to each other in a data model

-See the [data model creation](../tutorials/studio-create-model.md) tutorial and review [data modeling and Studio concepts](../concepts/legend-concepts).
+See the [model creation](../tutorials/studio-create-model.md) tutorial and review [data modeling and Studio concepts](../concepts/legend-concepts).

 ### Create an association
 Create a relationship between two data concepts and navigate bi-directionally when querying your data